mike99mac/ovos-tools/README.md

 The RasPi 5 has a single LED that blinks both red and green.

 - For Ubuntu, you should see a rainbow colored splash screen on the monitor, then the Ubuntu desktop should initialize.
+- For Raspberry Pi OS, you should see a red raspberries at the top of the screen.

 **IMPORTANT**: Never turn the RasPi off without first shutting Linux down with the **``halt``** or similar command.
 Doing so can damage the operating system and possibly even the RasPi itself.